Fluidic-City-Lab/AutoJoin/README.md

 python3 main.py --dataset sully --model nvidia --run_mode test_autojoin
 ```

-Will result in testing on the model trained using the above command.
+Will result in testing on the model trained using the above training command.